 A chimney fire or flue fire can occur as a result of creosote or soot within the chimney lining catching fire.
 One of the primary reasons to have an annual chimney inspection is to determine whether creosote has built up to the point of making a chimney fire a real threat.
-The Chimney Safety Institute of America (CSIA) recommends having a chimney cleaned once a minimum of 1/8” of soot or creosote has accumulated.
+The National Fireplace Institute (NFI) recommends having a chimney cleaned once a minimum of 1/8” of soot or creosote has accumulated.
 Anytime a chimney is not maintained as recommended, the household may be at an increased risk of a chimney fire.
 Many people don’t realize when they’ve had a chimney fire, which can be extremely hazardous.
 The reality is that creosote is deposited in the chimney flue anytime there’s a wood-burning fire.
 There are ways to minimize the amount of creosote in your chimney and therefore reduce the risk of a flue fire.

 Three Stages of Creosote

 Since creosote is the major culprit in setting the stage for a chimney fire, it’s helpful to understand that creosote has three forms.
 In the first form, creosote is dusty or flaky and easy to remove.
 In the second form, it is tar-like or crunchy and more difficult to remove.
 In its third and most hazardous form, creosote is glazed and gummy or glass-like and hard – it appears as though tar has been poured down the chimney.
 This type of creosote is very difficult and can be impossible to remove.
 The third form is especially hazardous in the event of a chimney fire because the fire persists longer, creating dangerously intense temperatures.

 Signs of a Chimney Fire